 Complying with Pay-to-Play Rules in an Election Year

-This year’s mid-term elections pose a compliance challenge for registered investment advisory (RIA) firms.
+This year’s government elections pose a compliance challenge for registered investment advisory (RIA) firms.
 When it comes to politics, investment advisers and their covered associates can be as passionate as any voters.
-But “pay-to-play” rules prohibit advisers from making political donations that many other voters could.
+But “pay-to-play” rules prohibit advisers from making some political donations that many other voters could.

 SEC Rule 206(4)-5 considers it to be unlawful for investment advisers to provide investment advisory services for compensation to a government entity within two years after a contribution to an ‘official’ of the government entity is made by the investment adviser or any of its covered associates, including a person who becomes a covered associate within two years after the contribution is made.
 Per the SEC, “An official includes an incumbent, candidate or successful candidate for elective office of a government entity if the office is directly or indirectly responsible for, or can influence the outcome of, the hiring of an investment adviser or has authority to appoint any person who is directly or indirectly responsible for, or can influence the outcome of, the hiring of an investment adviser.”